nasa-fornax/fornax-documentation/README.md

     * `top` gives info on both CPU and RAM usage.
 Some numerical packages (e.g. numpy) use multithreading, so you may see that the CPU usage is more 100%.
 That means more than one CPU is used.
 You can see the individual CPU usage by pressing 1 while the `top` command is running.

-### Please use .md markdown files instead of .ipynb for Jupyter notebooks
+### Please use MyST Markdown `.md` files instead of `.ipynb` for Jupyter notebooks

-Using .md (Markdown) files for Jupyter notebooks in GitHub repositories offers significant advantages over traditional .ipynb files, particularly for astronomers and researchers collaborating on code-intensive projects.
+Using `.md` (specifically MyST Markdown) files for Jupyter notebooks in GitHub repositories offers significant advantages over traditional .ipynb files, particularly for astronomers and researchers collaborating on code-intensive projects.
 The primary benefit is vastly improved readability during code reviews and version control.
-Unlike .ipynb files, which store output, metadata, and code in a convoluted JSON format, .md files present code, text, and outputs in a clean, diff-friendly format.
+Unlike .ipynb files, which store output, metadata, and code in a convoluted JSON format, `.md` files present code and text in a clean, diff-friendly format.
 This makes it easier to track changes in pull requests, compare versions, and conduct meaningful code reviews, which is essential for maintaining high-quality, reproducible research code.
 Additionally, Markdown files integrate seamlessly with Jupytext, allowing them to function as fully interactive notebooks within JupyterLab, offering the same user experience without the drawbacks of .ipynb files.
+To read more about the differences, we refer to the [JupyterBook Ecosystem documentation](https://mystmd.org/guide/md-vs-ipynb).

-Furthermore, using .md files promotes best practices for open science and educational resources.
+Furthermore, using markdown files promotes best practices for open science and educational resources.
 Many organizations, including NumPy are using Markdown-based notebooks to enhance accessibility and collaboration.
 Markdown is a lightweight format that supports rich formatting, code execution, and the inclusion of outputs while remaining easily editable in any text editor.
 This ensures that research notebooks remain both human-readable and machine-readable, enabling astronomers to share code and results more effectively with collaborators and the wider scientific community.

+On the Fornax Science Console all required dependencies are pre-installed.
+If you wish to work with MyST Markdown notebooks on your local JupyterLab and to have the same user experience as with the older file format, the following two dependencies are required to be installed: the [jupytext Python library](https://pypi.org/project/jupytext/), and the [jupyterlab-myst JupyterLab extension](https://pypi.org/project/jupyterlab-myst/).

-Instructions for Using .md Files in JupyterLab
+#### Instructions for Using `.md` Files in JupyterLab

-1. Starting a New Notebook as a .md File:
+1. Starting a New Notebook as a `.md` File:
-   * In JupyterLab, when creating a new notebook, choose .md instead of .ipynb to ensure better version control and code reviewability.
+   * In JupyterLab, when creating a new notebook, choose `.md` instead of `.ipynb` to ensure better version control and code reviewability.
-2. Opening an Existing .md File as a Jupyter Notebook:
+2. Opening an Existing `.md` File as a Jupyter Notebook:
-   * Navigate to the .md file in the JupyterLab file browser.
+   * Navigate to the `.md` file in the JupyterLab file browser.
    * Right-click the file, select `Open With`, and choose `Notebook` or `Jupytext Notebook`.
    * This will open the Markdown file in a notebook interface with cells and execution capabilities, just like a traditional .ipynb notebook.
 3. Converting an Existing .ipynb Notebook to MyST Markdown: